Sergiotm87/blog/content/post/aws-ecs-copilot-drupal.md

 The build options can be [extended](https://aws.github.io/copilot-cli/docs/manifest/backend-service/#image-build) to use build context, build args or a target in a multibuild stage to name a few.

-Copilot comes with some addinitial AWS resources creation in the cli (more to come yet).
-A s3 bucket is created attached to drupal to save Drupal static files.
+Copilot comes with some additional AWS resources creation in the cli (more to come yet).
+A s3 bucket attached to drupal is created with this command to save Drupal static files:

 ```shell
 copilot storage init --name static-files --storage-type S3 --workload drupal
 ```

+In the created file under copilot/drupal/addons/static-files.yaml I will manually edit the managed policy to grant acces to the backend service to another s3 bucket to sync files from.

 To create additional AWS resources [check this guide](https://aws.github.io/copilot-cli/docs/developing/additional-aws-resources/).
 The custom cloudformation template needs a IAM ManagedPolicy with the generated ARN in the Outputs to inject the value to the attached service.